 5. The Notice Targets Retaliation or Discrimination

 The US government has strict rules governing tenant discrimination under the Fair Housing Act, and serving an eviction notice as retaliation for tenant complaints or due to discriminatory reasons is illegal in California.
-Courts take such allegations seriously, and landlords found guilty of these practices may face legal penalties.

 By avoiding these common mistakes, you can ensure your 3-day eviction notice is valid and enforceable.